 My name is Nathaniel Woodward (né Raley)

-I am interested in modern statistical approaches to causal inference, especially as they apply to evaluations of human learning and memory.
+I am interested in modern statistical approaches to causal inference, especially as they apply to evaluations of human behavior.
 In my research, I have used institutional data to investigate teaching effectiveness, curriculum redesign, pathways through college, and other questions important to university stakeholders.

 I have experience modeling the causal effect of large-scale interventions, including a nationwide randomized effectiveness trial.
 I have also conducted laboratory studies with human subjects to test interventions designed to improve long-term retention and transfer of learning to new contexts.

 I am also interested in human–computer interaction and have experience applying psychometric techniques to adaptively model latent traits (such as ability and mastery) based on people’s interactions with technology (e.g., click-stream and other log data, biometric measurements) and using such models to inform predictions and to optimize training regimens.

 For some examples of my work, see the portfolio page.